hannibal002/SkyHanni/docs/FEATURES.md

     + Navigate to the very right using the Event History keys.
 + Added Chocolate Factory Hot Chocolate Mixin Block. - Daveed (https://github.com/hannibal002/SkyHanni/pull/3024)
     + Blocks opening Chocolate Factory without Hot Chocolate Mixin active.
++ Added option to mute sounds while Hoppity Eggs are "rolling". - Daveed (https://github.com/hannibal002/SkyHanni/pull/4281)
+    + Sub-option available to revert to "1.8 sounds" (eating sound).
+    + Will only apply to the "new" sounds that happen in 1.20 and above.
++ Added option to prevent closing CF when stray timer or strays are active. - Daveed (https://github.com/hannibal002/SkyHanni/pull/4067)

 ### The Carnival